Saimanichand/Saimanichand/README.md

 ### ⚡ Fun Fact:
-I love combining my passion for travel and trying new recipes from different places I visit.
+I love exploring new recipes inspired by the places I travel to.